 You are just one of many victims of California law enforcement agencies’ failure to prosecute criminal elder abuse, especially in wealthy, politically connected nursing homes

-- You may also be just one of many victims of the BMFEA, which reopened a closed criminal investigation of the March 2008 death of an elderly woman in a nursing home, Johnnie Esco, and charged two licensed nurses, but not the nursing home, in March 2012 with felony elder abuse only after The Sacramento Bee’s embarrassing September 2011 exposé on the Esco case and BMFEA’s initial failure to file any charges.
+- You may also be just one of many victims of the BMFEA, which reopened a closed criminal investigation of the March 2008 death of an elderly woman in a nursing home, Johnnie Esco, and charged two licensed nurses, but not the nursing home, in March 2012 with felony elder abuse only after the Sacramento Bee’s embarrassing September 2011 exposé on the Esco case and BMFEA’s initial failure to file any charges.

 Elder Abuse Exposed.com compiles and publicly exposes your stories and evidence of California law enforcement agencies’ refusal to prosecute criminal elder abuse in wealthy, politically connected nursing homes

-- Elder Abuse Exposed.com compiles and publicly exposes your well-substantiated elder abuse reports that you have submitted to your local police, district attorney, or California Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA).
+- Elder Abuse Exposed.com compiles and publicly exposes your well-substantiated elder abuse reports that you have submitted to your local police, district attorney, or Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA).

-- Elder Abuse Exposed.com publishes below your firsthand, personal stories and primary source documents (e.g., elder abuse reports, correspondence, public records, government investigation reports, photos, audio recordings, and videos).
+- Elder Abuse Exposed.com publishes your personal stories and primary source documents (e.g., elder abuse reports, correspondence, public records, government investigation reports, photos, audio recordings, and videos).
 We do this so that we all can expose to the light of day that California law enforcement agencies are consistently refusing to fulfill their duty, in the words of Attorney General Kamala Harris, to “enforce and apply all our laws fairly and impartially” and “ensure justice, safety, and liberty for everyone.”